Home Warranty Options: A Complete Guide to Your Coverage Choices

 Systems-Only Plans

-A systems-only plan covers the major mechanical systems that keep your home running — think HVAC, plumbing, electrical wiring, and water heaters.
-These are the most expensive items to repair or replace, with HVAC replacements alone running upward of $8,000.
-If your home's systems are aging but your appliances were recently upgraded, a systems-only plan is often the most cost-efficient choice.
+A systems-only plan covers the major mechanical systems that keep your home running: HVAC, plumbing, electrical wiring, and water heaters.
+These are the most expensive items to repair or replace.
+With the EPA's January 2026 A2L refrigerant transition now in full effect, a complete residential HVAC replacement using low-GWP refrigerants like R-454B typically runs $6,500 to $13,000 installed, with high-efficiency or larger multi-zone systems pushing above that range.
+Systems-only plans average about $40 to $70 per month, making them a cost-efficient choice when your home's systems are aging but your appliances were recently upgraded.

 Typical coverage includes: Heating and cooling systems, electrical panels and wiring, plumbing lines, water heaters, and sump pumps.